senderh55/jobapptrack-gptplugin/README.md

 - **CSV File Integration**: The plugin seamlessly interacts with CSV files that store job application data.
 This integration enables you to manage application information including statuses, dates, and more.

-- **User-Friendly Interface**: Developed using Next.js, the plugin offers a user-friendly web interface that is both intuitive and responsive.

 ## Installation

 1. Clone the repository: